spookylukey/django-views-the-right-way/source/delegation.rst

 rather than re-implement, and we've somehow failed as software developers if we can't.

-You can see this is the design of the CBVs.
+You can see this in the design of the CBVs.
 A lot of the complexity in the hierarchy looks like it was introduced in order to avoid a single duplicate line. `But that shouldn't be our primary aim
 <https://verraes.net/2014/08/dry-is-about-knowledge/>`_.

-There are plenty of things worse than copy-paste programming, and the wrong or premature abstraction is one of them.
+There are plenty of things worse than copy-paste programming, and unhelpful abstractions are among them.

 I recently wrote several implementations of Mozilla's `Fluent
 <https://projectfluent.org/>`_ localisation language, all of them in Python.
 One